Grilled Antipasti Flatbreads

 Grilling pizza dough is the closest I’ve ever come at home to pizza parlor-like crust.
 The heat of the grill is the trick.
 That just can’t quite be replicated with a baking stone in the oven.

 I was experimenting with my standard pizza recipe when I came up with these grilled antipasti flatbreads.

 I bought an assortment of olives, marinated tomatoes and peppers along with salami & prosciutto to top these individual antipasti flatbreads.

-I used homemade pizza dough, but store-bought would work just fine.
-They turned out to be the perfect light bites to go along with drinks with friends.
+Theft breads turned out to be the perfect light bites to go along with drinks with friends.

 It didn’t take long to grill the dough rounds.
-Once they were finished and well grill-marked, I put everyone to work topping their pizzas to their tastes.
+Once they were finished and well grill-marked, I put everyone to work topping their pizzas to their individual tastes.

 You could layout a cheese and charcuterie board, and let your guests use that for the toppings.
 It makes for a beautiful and approachable presentation.